Roman Catholic Diocese of Minori

 The Diocese of Minori was a Roman Catholic diocese in Italy, located in Minori, province of Salerno, region of Campania in the ecclesiastical province of Amalfi.
-In 1815, it was suppressed, and its territory and Catholic population assigned to the Archdiocese of Amalfi.
+It lies on the coast of the Tyrrhenian Sea, 4 km or 3.5 mi east of Amalfi.
+In 1818, it was suppressed, and its territory and Catholic population assigned to the Archdiocese of Amalfi.

 History

-The Diocese of Minori was established in 987.
-It served as a Roman Catholic diocese in Italy, with its seat in Minori, Campania.
-Over the centuries, various bishops led the diocese, including Paulus de Surrento, Nicola Moccia, and Giovanni Pietro de Bono.
-However, in 1815, the diocese was suppressed, and its territory was incorporated into the Archdiocese of Amalfi.
-In 1968, it was restored as a Titular Episcopal See of Minori.